novayo/LeetCode/0886_Possible_Bipartition/README.md

 * Memory Usage: 21.9 MB, less than 31.46% of Python3 online submissions for Possible Bipartition.

 > dfs: find if bipartite

+---

+try_4.py: O(n) O(n)

+* Runtime: 987 ms, faster than 61.67% of Python3 online submissions for Possible Bipartition.
+* Memory Usage: 22 MB, less than 28.56% of Python3 online submissions for Possible Bipartition.

+> dfs